TastyDigital/woocommerce-sample/readme.txt

 = GET INVOLVED =

-Developers can checkout and contribute to the source code on the [GitHub Repository](https://github.com/isikom/woocommerce-sample).
+Developers can checkout and contribute to the source code on the [GitHub Repository](https://github.com/TastyDigital/woocommerce-sample), this has been forked from [isikom’s original repository](https://github.com/isikom/woocommerce-sample).

 == Installation ==